solyarisoftware/nera.vim/README.md

 - **Undo labeling**

-  If you are unhappy with your `NeraAssign` labelling, just undo in vim as usual, pressing `u` in normal mode!
+  If you are unhappy with your `NeraSet` labelling, just undo in vim as usual, pressing `u` in normal mode!

 - **Visual mode is always on**

-  Any time you assign a key with `NeraAssign`, you set the word mode for a specified number of contiguous words, but you also enable the visual mode!
+  Any time you assign a key with `NeraSet`, you set the word mode for a specified number of contiguous words, but you also enable the visual mode!
 You can optionally
   - select set the cursor at the start of word and press afterward the function key